thelabcat/word-search-generator/README.md

 3. Change the generator's settings as desired.

-4. Click "Generate", then wait.
-The program may "freeze" for several seconds, but should not disappear (a crash).
+4. Click "Generate", then wait for the algorithm to work.
+The "Generate" button should instantly change to "Cancel", and the progress bar will show how many words have been placed so far.
+Note: This is not a true "progress" bar, as it will occasionally jump backwards if changes are reverted and new possibility branches are tried.
+This happens more often with greater word numbers and smaller size factors, as the program is less likely to find a working combination.

-5. Once the generation has finished, the "Generate" button will pop back up, and the two "Copy" buttons will un-grey.
+5. Once the generation has finished, the "Cancel" button will change back to "Generate", and the two "Copy" buttons will un-grey.

 6. Click "Copy puzzle".
 If using Tkinter or X11, do not close the main program window, as this will erase what it copied to the clipboard.